 • Paying fines.

-When a diversion program enrollee successfully completes the program, their case is dismissed.
+When a diversion program enrollee completes the program, their case is dismissed.
 However, the charge may still show up on their record.
 If a criminal completes probation without incident, they must file to potentially have their case dismissed or expunged, but the exact terms vary by jurisdiction and by case.

 How Do Diversion Programs Work?